 Urgent care centers

 It can be hard to make it to the doctor’s office during normal business hours.
-If you can’t make it between 9 and 5, urgent care clinics offer extended hours.
+If you can’t make it between 9 to 5, urgent care clinics offer extended hours.
 And many have walk-in slots for free flu shots, if you have insurance.
 Just like your doctor’s office, call ahead to make sure you won’t run into any surprise fees.

 Local government agencies

-A national survey found that less than half of college students get the flu vaccine, and the small living spaces and shared bathrooms in dorms put them at risk for catching it easily.
+A national survey found that less than half of college students get the flu vaccination, and the small living spaces and shared bathrooms in dorms put them at risk for catching it easily.
 College health centers commonly offer the vaccine to (often broke) students for free to stave off a campus epidemic.

 How to get a discount on your flu shot